Sitaram Yechury's son dies of COVID-19 in Gurgaon hospital | Politics

 Journalists who worked with him remembered him as a mild-mannered and warm professional who was knowledgeable and well read.

-The CPI(M) Politburo issued a statement announcing the death and offering its condolences to the family.

 ''We are deeply sorry to announce the passing away this morning (22 April) of Ashish Yechury, son of Sitaram Yechury and Indrani Mazumdar.
 He died of Covid related complications.
-He was 35 years old.
+He was 35 years old,” the CPI(M) Politburo said in statement.

-''The Polit Bureau conveys it deepest condolences to Sitaram and Indrani, his wife Swati, his sister Akhila and all other members of the bereaved family,'' the statement said.

-As news of the death came in, condolences for the family poured in from political leaders, including from Prime Minister Narendra Modi. ''Condolences to Shri Sitaram Yechury Ji and his family on the tragic and untimely demise of his son, Ashish.
-Om Shanti,” Modi said on Twitter.
+It conveyed its “deepest condolences to Sitaram and Indrani, his wife Swati, his sister Akhila and all other members of the bereaved family''.
+As news of the death came in, condolences for the family poured in from leaders and others, including Prime Minister Narendra Modi and President Ram Nath Kovind.
+The president said he was grieved beyond words to learn about the untimely demise.
+“In this moment of profound grief, my deepest condolences to Shri Sitaram Yechury, his family and loved ones.
+May you find the strength to bear this irreparable loss,'' Kovind tweeted. ''Condolences to Shri Sitaram Yechury Ji and his family on the tragic and untimely demise of his son, Ashish.
+Om Shanti,” Modi said.
 Congress leader Shashi Tharoor said he was devastated by the news.
 “There is no greater loss for a parent to endure.
 May you find the strength to bear the inexpressible grief of your loss.
 My heart goes out to you at this painful time,'' he said.

 ''Deeply saddened and pained to hear about the loss of Ashish Yechury.
 I offer my heartfelt condolences to Comrade @SitaramYechury, his family and friends at this difficult time,'' tweeted DMK leader MK Stalin.